Deltares/hydromt/docs/overview/installation.rst

 you might want to install additional optional dependencies.
 For example, if you want to work with cloud data from AWS or Google Cloud Storage.

-Some of the optional dependencies can be installed using pip and predefined lists of
+Some of the optional dependencies can be installed using uv/pip and predefined lists of
 dependencies:

 - **io**: for additional input data support (e.g. cloud data, parquet or excel files...).